 To capture traffic from a physical WatchOS device, it's a little tricky.
 You have to install and trust the certificate on your host iOS Devices and set up WatchOS to proxy traffic to the iOS device.
 We will write a tutorial on how to achieve it in the next blog.

-Proxyman is a high-performance Web Debugging Proxy app, which enables developers to view HTTP/HTTPS requests from apps and domains on macOS, iOS device, iOS Simulator, and Android devices and emulators.
+Proxyman is a high-performance macOS app, which enables developers to capture HTTPs traffic on iOS device, iOS Simulator and Android devices.

 Get it at https://proxyman.io